dfederlein/vagrant-tower/README.md

 **GETTING STARTED**

-Now you can log into AWX at https://192.168.250.10 or the IP you have specified, or to use ansible CLI on the awx host:
+Now you can log into AWX at https://192.168.250.10 or the IP you have specified.
+Further information about AWX can be found here: http://www.ansibleworks.com/releases/awx/docs/awx_user_guide-latest.pdf

+To use the ansible CLI on the awx host:
 ```
 vagrant ssh awx
 ```